deepakn82/MachineLearningWithPython/CancerDiagnosis/Readme.md

 - Attribute Information <br>
 -- ID number <br>
 -- Diagnosis (M = malignant, B = benign)<br>
+-- A benign tumor is a tumor that does not invade its surrounding tissue or spread around the body.
+A malignant tumor is a tumor that may invade its surrounding tissue or spread around the body.

 - Ten real-valued features are computed for each cell nucleus <br>
 -- radius (mean of distances from center to points on the perimeter)<br>